GilsonLabUCSD/Sensitivity-Analysis/README.md

 ### Written by Jian (Jane) Yin (2017.10) ###

-This code computes the analytical first-order derivatives of binding free energy with respect to van der Waals parameters.
+This code computes the analytical first-order derivatives of the standard chemical potential with respect to van der Waals parameters (\frac{\partial v}{\partial t}).
+To compute the derivative of the binding free energy, one may obtain

 To run the sensitivity analysis scripts, you need the Amber and parmEd programs installed on your machine.